Canadian Pain Task Force Online Consultation

 • Lack of Holistic Support from Medical System

-by Ocean, about 4 years ago
+by Ocean, over 4 years ago

 I have been struggling with chronic pain on a daily basis for over two years and have been tossed back and forth between so many specialists that I have so many different diagnoses and no real treatment plan.
 I've also been told by my GP that I just have to 'live with the pain' which is beyond frustrating.
 I have had to go part time at work and have workplace modifications just to function.
 This whole journey has felt isolating, depressing and defeating.
 I long for a pain clinic in my community which has physio, doctors, specialists and counselors that...
 Continue reading